zekitow/ruby-tree-pruning-docker/README.md

 27 examples, 0 failures
 ```

-Now you are able to access the url via [localhost](http://localhost:3000/tree/input)
+Now you are able to access the url via [localhost using "input" upstream](http://localhost:3000/tree/input)

 ## API Specification
 ## API /tree/:upstream